rexiap/neusauber/docs/index.rst

 |REPLACE3|

     ARPrimer Transparent Rust Inhibitor is solvent base chemical agent, providing metal/rust conversion substrate for adhesive with paints.
-Suit for wide range of paints system ex.
+Suit for wide range of paint system ex.
 Epoxy, PU, PET.
 All kinds of metal or rust surface can be treated with ARPrimer Transparent Rust Inhibitor and paint to against/stop rust or corrosion.

     Rohs, VOCs, FDA verificated by SGS